Rakesh Bedi

-Rakesh Bedi (born 1 December 1954) is an Indian film, stage and television actor.
-He is known for his iconic comic roles in films such as Mera Damaad and Chashme Buddoor (1981).
-He has also appeared in television shows like Yeh Jo Hai Zindagi (1984), Shrimaan Shrimati (1994-1997), Yes Boss (1999–2009), Bhabhi Ji Ghar Par Hain (2015–present), and Taarak Mehta Ka Ooltah Chashmah (2020–present).
+Rakesh Bedi (born 1 December 1954) is an Indian actor who works in Hindi cinema.
+He has appeared in more than 150 of films since the 1970s, with many television and stage shows.
+He is known for his iconic comic roles in films such as Chashme Buddoor (1981) and Mera Damad (1985).
+Bedi was widely praised for his role as Jameel Jamali in the spy action-thriller duology Dhurandhar (i.e., Dhurandhar (2025) and Dhurandhar: The Revenge (2026)).
+He has also appeared in television shows like Yeh Jo Hai Zindagi (1984), Shrimaan Shrimati (1994–1997), Yes Boss (1999–2009), Bhabhi Ji Ghar Par Hain (2015–2026), and Taarak Mehta Ka Ooltah Chashmah (2020–present).

-Early life, education and family
+Early life and education

 Bedi completed his studies in Delhi.
-He went to Kendriya Vidyalaya in Andrewsganj, Delhi.
+He went to Kendriya Vidyalaya in Andrews Ganj, Delhi.
 While Bedi was in school, he used to participate in Mono Acting competitions.
 Bedi has also worked with the New Delhi theatre group Pierrot's Troupe and studied acting at the Film and Television Institute of India, Pune.

-Rakesh Bedi is married to Aradhana Bedi; and is father to Ridhima Bedi and Ritika Bedi.
+Bedi is married to Aradhana Bedi; and is father to Ridhima Bedi and Ritika Bedi.

 Career

 Bedi started his film career as a supporting actor in the 1979 film Hamare Tumhare, starring Sanjeev Kumar, and then went on to act in over 150 films and several TV serials.
-Some of his most memorable roles were in the 1981 film Chashme Buddoor with Farooq Shaikh and Ravi Baswani and Ek Duuje Ke Liye directed by K. Balachander and in the TV sitcoms Shrimaan Shrimati (1995), Yes Boss (1999-2009) as Mohan Srivastava, his one of best role and he is much appreciated for this and Yeh Jo Hai Zindagi (1984), written by Sharad Joshi and directed by Kundan Shah.